-As any experienced graphic designer could tell you, organized swatches and palettes can help to hasten the creative process.
+As any experienced graphic designer could tell you, organized color swatches and palettes can help to hasten the creative process.
 We waste time when we have to use the eyedropper over and over or if we don’t know quite which shade you’re working with from moment to moment.
-We have more time to think creatively when we spend less of it searching for palettes that we need.
+We have more time to think creatively when we spend less of it searching for color palettes that we need.

 To start with your organization, in Adobe Illustrator or Adobe Photoshop, open the Swatches palette under the Window menu, then put a check by Swatches.
 Click on the Show All Swatches icon in the Swatches palette.
 Your swatches should now be easily accessible to carry through with your sorting.
 Take a look at the following organizational tips to keep your color swatches and color palettes in line and accelerate your graphic design work.